General Info - click plus ⊕ for more detail

-Any person aged 15 and over can register for the event – either the Main course or Short Course.
+Any person aged 15 and over can register for the event.
 Minors under the age of 15 can participate in the event as long as they are accompanied by an adult accepting parental responsibility, ideally in the same craft or in an accompanying craft in the case of single kayaks for example.
 All participants must declare that they have read and accept these regulations as per the Waiver and that they are sufficiently physically and mentally fit to participate in the event.

 Rowed or paddled boats or craft of any weight and size can take part in the event.
-There is no limit to the number of rowers or paddlers in a craft but all craft must be suitable for the intended number of occupants and only powered by human power.
+All craft must be suitable for the intended number of occupants and only powered by human power.
+A maximum of 25 persons can be in any individual craft if the craft has the capacity for that number of occupants.
 No motorized or sailed craft are permitted in the event itself.
 However, as the event will be conducted in open waters, it is possible that other vessels not participating in the event, either motorized or under sail, may be using the same waterways at the same time as the event.

 Rules and Checks